imnuvi/the_blind_watchmaker/readme.md

   Change the rate of mutations by altering the mutation rate value in watch.js file

-still in build phase, feel free to direct it in whichever you want
+still in build phase, feel free to direct it in whichever way you want